Back to California

 Plain English Breakdown

-This law establishes the Fire Innovation Unit within the Department of Forestry and Fire Protection to research, test, and deploy new technologies for wildfire prevention and response.
+This bill establishes a Fire Innovation Unit within the California Department of Forestry and Fire Protection to research, test, and deploy technologies that help prevent wildfires.

 What This Bill Does

-• Establishes the Fire Innovation Unit inside the Department of Forestry and Fire Protection.
+• Establishes a Fire Innovation Unit inside the Department of Forestry and Fire Protection.

-• Allows the unit to establish and administer a grant program to fund projects that enhance wildfire readiness, mitigation, or response.
+• Authorizes the unit to establish and administer grant programs for wildfire readiness projects.

 Who It Names or Affects